On this page...

 (Consider Jesus's words to Nicodemus regarding the first criteria for entrance into the kingdom of God, the requirement of being born of water.)

-As enticing as it might be to believe, the Lamb’s Book of Life is not a listing of mostly pleasant, religious, church-going people throughout the last two thousand years with the addition of the names of a handful of wealthy donors who purchased an entry in the Book.
+As enticing as it might be to believe, the Lamb's Book of Life is not a listing of mostly pleasant, religious, church-going people throughout the last two thousand years with the addition of the names of a handful of wealthy donors who purchased an entry in the Book (along with an engraved brass plaque).
 It did not begin as an empty book into which God added names as people became club members.

 Do you now perceive the significance of Jesus's words to Nicodemus, when He said: